 The combination of magical Joshua trees, amazing rock formations, cholla gardens, oases and more contribute to Joshua Tree’s reputation as a desert Wonderland.
 There is great camping and backpacking in the park, which, among other things, enables visitors to enjoy the brilliant desert night sky.

 To the south of Joshua Tree and Twentynine Palms, San Bernardino County

 Backpacking, Biking, Birdwatching, Camping, Hiking, Historic/Cultural Interest, Horseback Riding, Other Recreational Activities (Rock climbing), Picnicking, Running, Viewing, Walking, Watchable Wildlife

 Joshua trees (Yucca brevifolia) are actually members of the Agave family, and are pollinated by the yucca moth.
 The tallest one in the park is 40 feet high.

 This national park is larger than the state of Rhode Island.

 The park’s oldest rocks are 1.7 billion years in age.

-There are over 230 species of birds that spend time in the park, including the greater roadrunner, golden eagles and Gambel’s quail, all of which are contained on this excellent birdlist.
+There are over 230 species of birds that spend time in the park, including the greater roadrunner, golden eagles and Gambel’s quail, all of which are listed on this this excellent birdlist.
 Other wildlife in Joshua Tree are bighorn sheep, bobcats, kangaroo rats, red-spotted toad and desert tortoise, among others.
 There is a great comprehensive list, with photos, of all the plant and wildlife species.